With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

-Learn MoreMclean County Center For Human Services is a mental health facility in Mclean County, IL, located at 108 West Market Street, 61701.
+Learn MoreMclean County Center For Human Services is one of mental health facilities in Mclean County, Illinois, located at 108 West Market Street, 61701 zip code.
 Mclean County Center For Human Services provides outpatient treatment.
-Mclean County Center For Human Services provides individual psychotherapy, cognitive behavioral therapy and activity therapy to adults, seniors 65 or older and children / adolescents.
-Mclean County Center For Human Services also supports veterans, people with trauma and children/adolescents with serious emotional disturbance.
-Some other services available at Mclean County Center For Human Services include suicide prevention services, court-ordered outpatient treatment and case management.
+Mclean County Center For Human Services provides psychotropic medication, activity therapy and dialectical behavior therapy to adults, seniors 65 or older and young adults.
+Mclean County Center For Human Services also supports people with PTSD, children/adolescents with serious emotional disturbance and people with trauma.
+Additional services provided at Mclean County Center For Human Services include suicide prevention services, case management and court-ordered outpatient treatment.

 Learn MoreCall (855) 209-1575 to get 24/7 help with dual diagnosis treatment.